CS5008Fall2025/city-finder-jroberge16/README.md

 How many hours did it take you to complete this assignment (estimate)?

+* 20 hours

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.

-- one per row, add more if needed
+- None

 Did you use any external resources (you do not have to cite in class material)?
 (Cite them below)

-- one row per resource
+[1] Dolci , C., & Salvini, D. (n.d.).
+Quadtrees. http://www.gitta.info/SpatPartitio/en/html/RegDecomp_learningObject3.html

+[2] GeeksforGeeks.
+(2025, July 23).
+P, NP, CoNP, NP hard and NP complete: Complexity Classes.
+GeeksforGeeks. https://www.geeksforgeeks.org/dsa/types-of-complexity-classes-p-np-conp-np-hard-and-np-complete/

+[3] Setty, V. (2024, September 13).
+Time complexity analysis of Dijkstra’s algorithm.
+Medium. https://medium.com/@vikramsetty169/time-complexity-of-dijkstras-algorithm-ed4a068e1633

+[4] Wikimedia Foundation.
+(2025, October 15).
+Travelling salesman problem.
+Wikipedia. https://en.wikipedia.org/wiki/Travelling_salesman_problem#:~:text=The%20TSP%20has%20several%20applications,areas%2C%20such%20as%20DNA%20sequencing.